'Refugees' chosen as Word of the Year 2015 in Germany

 In second place was "Je suis Charlie", a phrase that became a widespread slogan after January's attack on French satirical newspaper Charlie Hebdo in Paris.
 Then followed "Grexit", the term coined to describe the risk of Greece tumbling out of the euro.

-But "Fluechtlinge", which comes from the verb "fluechten" -- to flee -- and the derivative "ling", a person who is characterised by a particular trait or feature, took the top honour because is stood for the "dominant theme of the year", the jury said.
+But "Fluechtlinge", which comes from the verb "fluechten" -- to flee -- and the derivative "ling", a person who is characterized by a particular trait or feature, took the top honor because is stood for the "dominant theme of the year", the jury said.

 Germany is expected to receive more refugees than any other European country this year and the influx has hit support for Chancellor Angela Merkel and her Christian Democrats (CDU).